Report on Assembly Recommendations

 It is our experience that to achieve these standards it is necessary to use both:

-• Hi-C data (short read pairs using proximity ligation data).
+a.
+Hi-C data (short read pairs using proximity ligation data).
 Widely used commercial kits for assembly scaffolding by EBP projects include Dovetail Omni-C, Arima Hi-C and Phase Hi-C, but other Hi-C library making options are possible.
 A possible alternative is long read Pore-C data.

-If the read based assembly delivers chromosomal contigs, as can happen in some cases when ultra-long reads are included, then additional scaffolding is not required.
+If the read-based assembly delivers chromosomal contigs, as can happen in some cases when ultra-long reads are included, then additional scaffolding is not required.

 Additional information that can be very valuable includes: